-This card is a regular credit card; meaning that you have the option to keep a balance.
+This card is a credit card, meaning that you have the option to keep a balance.
 Even though you earn Membership Rewards (MR) points, the Everyday Card is in a different family than Amex’s charge cards.

 The Everyday Card has a unique earning structure.
-It earns 2x MR points per dollar at grocery stores and 1x on everything else.
+It earns 2x MR points per dollar at grocery stores and just one on everything else.
 The 2x bonus only applies for the first $6,000 spent per year.
-If you use your card at least 20 times per month, you will receive a 20% points bonus.
-With a little work, you can earn 2.4x points at grocery stores and 1.2x points on everything else.
+Furthermore, you will receive a 20% points bonus if you can use your card at least 20 times per month.
+That means you can earn 2.4x points at grocery stores and 1.2x points on non-bonus spend with enough purchases.

-This card has no-annual fee and a public sign-up bonus of 10,000 MR points.
+This card has no-annual fee and a public sign-up bonus worth 10,000 MR points.
 It can be earned after spending just $1,000 in the first 3 months.
-The bonus has been as high as 25,000 points in the past.
+There is a targeted bonus worth 25,000 points that can be earned by spending $2,000.

 The Everyday Card is also great for balance transfers.
 You will have a 0% interest rate on purchases and balance transfers for the first 15 months.
 Paying your card in full is encouraged, but the 0% interest rate could help you carry a balance for free.
 Larger purchases can be paid off with no interest in this way.